Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

-Based on this, the authors in \cite{zhang2023target} propose TARGET to address the challenge of federated class-continual learning by leveraging knowledge from the global model without requiring real data from previous tasks.
-On the server side, TARGET uses a generator $G$ to synthesize data that conforms to the global model distribution.
-On the client side, TARGET trains the local model $\theta_k$ on the real data of the current task $X_{local}$ and the synthetic data $X_{syn}$ generated for the previous tasks.
-The training objective combines a cross-entropy loss for the current task and a KL divergence loss for the previous tasks:

-where $(x, y) \in X_{local}$ are the real data and labels, $(\hat{x}) \in X_{syn}$ are the synthetic data, and $\alpha$ is a hyperparameter controlling the strength of the regularization for the previous tasks.
-To further improve the quality of the synthetic data, TARGET employs a student model $w_s$ in addition to the generator $G$.
+Based on this, the authors in \cite{zhang2023target} propose to address the challenge of federated class-continual learning by leveraging knowledge from the global model without requiring real data from previous tasks.
+On the server side, it uses a generator to synthesize data that conforms to the global model distribution.
+On the client side, it trains the local model on the real data of the current task and the synthetic data generated for the previous tasks.
+The training objective combines a cross-entropy loss for the current task and a KL divergence loss for the previous tasks.
+To further improve the quality of the synthetic data, it employs a student model in addition to the generator.
 The student model assists in training the generator by providing a distillation loss.
 This distillation loss helps the generator produce more diverse and valuable synthetic data, enhancing the knowledge transfer from the global model to the local models.
-Extensive experiments demonstrate the efficacy of TARGET achieves an accuracy of 36.31\%, which is about 6\% higher than the best baseline method on CIFAR-100.
+Extensive experiments demonstrate the method achieves an accuracy of 36.31\%, which is about 6\% higher than the best baseline method on CIFAR-100.